Jordie Benn: Playing career

 Undrafted, Benn played in the British Columbia Hockey League with the Victoria Grizzlies.
 Originally signing a letter of intent with the University of Alaska Fairbanks in 2006, Benn deferred and later opted to forgo a collegiate career to remain in Victoria and make his professional debut with the Victoria Salmon Kings of the ECHL in the 2008–09 season.
-With his younger brother, Jamie, cementing his role as a prominent forward for the Dallas Stars, Benn secured his unconventional pathway up the ranks through the Stars' affiliates in the ECHL and American Hockey League.
+With his younger brother, Jamie Benn, cementing his role as a prominent forward for the Dallas Stars, Benn secured his unconventional pathway up the ranks through the Stars' affiliates in the ECHL and American Hockey League (AHL).

 Dallas Stars

-After the 2010–11 season with the Texas Stars, Benn signed his first NHL contract in agreeing to a one-year, two-way deal with the Dallas Stars on July 2, 2011.
+After the 2010–11 season with the Texas Stars of the AHL, Benn signed his first NHL contract in agreeing to a one-year, two-way deal with the Dallas Stars on July 2, 2011.
 In the following 2011–12 season, on January 3, 2012, Benn made his NHL debut against the Detroit Red Wings.
-He recorded his first NHL point, also assisted by Jamie on a goal by Loui Eriksson.
+He recorded his first NHL point, also assisted on by his brother Jamie, on a goal by Loui Eriksson.
 As an impending free agent following the 2015–16 season, Benn opted to remain with the Stars, signing a three-year, $3.3 million contract on June 24, 2016.

 Montreal Canadiens

-In the midst of the 2016–17 season, Benn's tenure with the Stars came to an end after 7 years, as he was traded prior to the deadline to the Montreal Canadiens in exchange for Greg Pateryn and a fourth-round draft pick in 2017 on February 27, 2017.
+In the midst of the 2016–17 season, Benn's tenure with the Stars came to an end after seven years, as he was traded prior to the deadline to the Montreal Canadiens in exchange for Greg Pateryn and a fourth-round draft pick in 2017 on February 27, 2017.
 On March 4, 2017, Benn scored his first goal with the Canadiens in a 4–1 victory against New York Rangers in Madison Square Garden.

 When playing against his former team the following season against his brother, Benn said: